12 Taking Action

 “Before we get to Midland, I need to tell you somethings about Josah.”

-Theo shook his head and jutted his chin towards the driver.
+Theo shook his head and jutted his chin toward the driver.
 “There’s no need to say things out loud.”

 He reached out his right hand and turned it palm up.
 Eva knew what he wanted her to do.
 She placed her hand on his palm and waited for his left.
 A sudden rush of heat entered her body.